© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Great Bulmore Roman settlement is a scheduled monument protected by Cadw under reference MM176.
 View the official record →

-Great Bulmore is a Roman civil settlement located in the Vale of Glamorgan, South Wales, dating to the Roman period.
+Great Bulmore is a Roman Civil settlement located in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM176.

 Great Bulmore Roman settlement dates from the roman period, and is classified as a civil settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Great Bulmore Roman settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM176.